top of page

 execution context

-the DI01 control executes within excel via worksheet formulas
+the control 02 executes within excel via worksheet formulas

 execution characteristics: